 If you adore Korean BBQ, you probably know about Seoul Garden, a famed restaurant known for its limitless all-you-can-eat concept.
 As a result of their exceptional concept, as well as their reasonable pricing, they are always catered to by customers.
 However, because of the COVID-19 epidemic, Seoul Garden has chosen to end its buffet concept in 2021.
 Instead, this restaurant has evolved into a Korean restaurant serving a la carte marinated meats and Korean food.

-Despite this, Seoul Garden continues to thrive, and diners can still enjoy authentic a la carte Korean cuisine at any of their six outlets in Singapore.
+Despite this, Seoul Garden continues to thrive, and diners can still enjoy authentic a la carte Korean cuisine at any of its six outlets in Singapore.
 Furthermore, they have a MUIS Halal certification, so Muslims can definitely choose this restaurant if they are seeking one!

 11.30 am – 10.30 pm